ichthyop/ichthyop/readme.txt

 Copyright (c) Philippe VERLEY 2006-2015

-Release: 3.3alpha (2016/11/18)
+Release: 3.3beta (2016/11/18)
 https://forge.ifremer.fr/svn/ichthyop/branches/stable-3@r909

 Feedback & Bug reports: www.ichthyop.org/forum

 =============
-Alpha version
+Beta version

-This alpha version of Ichthyop gathers the latest developments and bug fixes since the previous release.
-It has not go through full testing yest and might be unstable.
-This alpha release will keep changing (new features and more bug fixing) until the developer consider it is feature complete and ready for a new release.
+This beta version of Ichthyop gathers the latest developments and bug fixes since the previous release.
+It has gone through some testing and is stable though it is not fully finalized yet.
+Automatic update of the configuration files from previous releases is still missing.
+This beta release may keep changing (bug fixing and final tweaks) until the developer consider it is feature complete and ready for a new release.
-No JAR (Java executable file) is provided for the alpha version, the source code is distributed as a Netbeans project.
+No JAR (Java executable file) is provided for the beta version, the source code is distributed as a Netbeans project.

 ==========================
 Changes since Ichthyop 3.2